trubavuong/sweet-placeholder/doc/README.md

 ***Naughty Placeholder*** supports actions on focus, blur and clear input event.

-You can use `Placeholder.ActionType` to view constants:
+You can use `NaughtyPlaceholder.ActionType` to view constants:

 - `'start'` start animation
 - `'resume'` resume animation